When Does The Retail Lease Act Apply?

 This sum of money is required by a Lessor to secure the performance of the Lessee’s obligations and it is normally about 3 months’ rent, depending on the length of the lease term.
 However, the Lessor must deposit the security received for retail shop leases, with the Director-General of the Department of State and Regional Development within 20 days of such receipt.

-Up-front fit out costs
+Up-front fit-out costs

 The Lessor can sometimes ask the Lessee to contribute to the cost of fixtures, finishes, fittings and equipment of the premise.
 This contribution may be payable as a lump sum amount prior to the commencement date of the lease, or by the way of periodic contributions in addition to the base rent.

 However, the maximum amount payable by a Lessee for works conducted by a property owner to enable the Lessee to fit out premises must be agreed in writing between the parties before a lease for the premises is entered into.
 A Lessor cannot require a Lessee to pay more than the agreed maximum amount.
+Owen Hodge Lawyers can also assist you with any business and construction law.

 Outgoings